- 2M+ jobs/day at peak — impossible on Meson's single-leader architecture without continuous vertical scaling emergencies

 }

-Why Not Airflow, Temporal, or Conductor?
+Why not Airflow, Temporal, or Conductor?

 Maestro's team built tooling to migrate Meson workflows in place, validating equivalence of outputs before switching.
 Each workflow's migration was atomic: Meson and Maestro ran side-by-side during transition, with a configurable percentage router determining which system executed any given workflow instance.
 Users saw no interruption to their pipelines during the migration period.
+The platform team owned the migration completely — users did not rewrite their workflows.

 Architecture